-Hi-Pot and Insulation ResistanceTest
+Hi-Pot and Insulation Resistance Test

 Insulation integrity should be checked before energizing medium voltage electrical equipment.
-Use a high voltage AC insulation tester or an insulation resistance tester.
-(5000V type is recommended).
+Use a high voltage AC insulation tester (5000V) for this test.

 ATTENTION: Exercise caution when performing high voltage tests on the equipment.
 Failure to do so may result in electric shock causing severe burns, injury or death.